FloridaPlayers/Documents/Constitution.md

 1. The plays to be produced shall be established by the Production Selection Committee.
 2. Only Voting members who have maintained membership for two semesters including the semester of the time proposals are eligible to propose shows.
 It is the responsibility of the secretary to ensure that all incoming proposals are submitted by those holding voting membership.
 3. Proposals for these shows shall be made in writing to the Production Selection Committee, and shall include the information outlined in the Production Proposal Guidelines.
-4. A director may not propose a show if they have a conflict with a University of Florida School of Theater and Dance production mandated by their department unless permission is given by his or her department head.
+4. A director may not propose a show if they have a conflict with a University of Florida School of Theatre and Dance production mandated by their department unless permission is given by his or her department head.
 5. The committee shall select the most promising of these proposals after each producer and director is interviewed by the committee regarding their intentions and overall concept for the piece.
 6. Members of the committee who have proposals under consideration shall abstain from voting.
 The chair of the committee shall vote only in the event of a tie.
 7. The third slot of the fall semester shall be a New Works Festival unless no New works is proposed.